 You can role-play different scenarios with your child.
 Pick simple events from childhood for your inspiration.

 For example, pretend you’re both at the park.
-One of you is the child who just got pushed off the swings by another kid.
-The other person is the empathetic bystander who comes to help.
+You take on the role of a child who didn’t get a turn on the swings.
+Your child is the empathetic bystander who comes to help.

 Once you’ve established your roles, encourage your child to imagine how you’re feeling.
 This teaches them to take their own knowledge of feelings and apply it to someone else.